Corneliox/UAS-Machine-Learning/readme.md

 - GPU RAM Usage is = 9.8 GB - 12 GB

 We will see if Epoch 12 and Batch 8 was good enough (24/26/30 Is the best (based on cifar))

+##### 9.10 PM
+Its Eror Again heheh, now the problem is on the metrics collection, will try with the best param after this (26)